Laserdrucker vs. Tintenstrahldrucker: Ein Vergleich

 • Running costs : Although toner cartridges cost more initially, they have a longer lifespan and a higher page yield, which reduces the cost per page.
 This is particularly beneficial for high-volume printing.

-• Toner consumption : Laser printers are more efficient in their use of toner, making them more economical in office operations.
+• Toner consumption : Laser printers are more efficient in their toner consumption, making them more economical in office operations.

 Inkjet printer :